mafmagalhaes19/mafmagalhaes19/README.md

 ### :woman_technologist: About Me :

 I am a Backend Developer from Portugal.
-I am currently takig my master's degree in Computer Engineering at FEUP.
+I am currently taking my master's degree in Computer Engineering at FEUP.

 - :telescope: I’m currently working as a Backend Engineer Intern at Blip, in Porto.